MDTH0/DSYSender/README.md

 uh drop the files from /dist into the folder that contains the dualsensex payload and it should send them to dsy after launching dsySenderRun.sh or grab a release version and just extract the folder then copy paste those to the dualsensex payload folder

-hopefully it can work with other mods such as the re4 dualsense mod for linux users because that would be gret.
+hopefully it can work with other mods such as the re4 dualsense mod for linux users because that would be gret(ill update re4 status once ive tested).

 please let me know of any bugs or issues